 Impact on ED use: “One of the things we identified through the program was somebody was going to the ER almost every other day and it was due to anxiety.
 So, he was giving tools to control that and it actually empowered him.
 He felt like he had taken control of the issue.
 And his ER visits dropped right off.
 He was being seen here (at the primary care practice) more frequently, but that’s OK.
 We’d rather he come here than go to the ER”.
 Practice Manager indicated in the qualitative research study

 Total cost of care data from the All Payer Claims Database show significantly lower cost of care in practices that have integrated behavioral health program than the comparison groups.
-A more robust quantitative analysis from Brown University is due in 2020.
+A more robust quantitative analysis from Brown University was also conducted and confirmed the positive effects of IBH intervention.